 - Why They Matter: These notes provide the scent’s lasting power and ground its composition.

-- The creamy richness of vanilla or the earthy embrace of sandalwood in EMBARK’s collection has base notes for everyone so that you never feel like you have to compromise.
+- The creamy richness of vanilla or the earthy embrace of sandalwood in EMBARK’s collection has base notes in perfume for everyone so that you never feel like you have to compromise.

 The Dance of Notes: How They Work Together